KatarinaRi/datasteward_final_project/README.md

 - Readability — short prefixes are conventional (2–5 characters)
 - The w3id.org base URI — that part is also a choice; w3id.org is a persistent URI service maintained by the W3C community and is a good option for research schemas, but you could use your own institution's domain instead if you have one

+LinkML will auto-generate URIs for everything based on the default_prefix and the element name.
+So Project becomes cenvo:Project, sample_id becomes cenvo:sample_id etc.

+If a developer defines a class_uri or slot_uri — it uses that external URI.
+If one does not define one — LinkML mints a URI automatically using your default_prefix.

+The decision one needs to make for each class and slot is:
+- Does a suitable URI already exist in an external ontology? → use class_uri/slot_uri to map to it
+- Is this concept specific to your schema with no good external match? → leave it unmapped and it gets a ceo: URI automatically

 **default_range: string** means that any slot or attribute that does not explicitly declare a range: will be assumed to be of type string.
 It is a convenience default — it means a developer does not have to write range: string on every simple text field.
 LinkML itself ships with this as a common default in many schemas.
 However it is worth asking whether it is the right choice for this schema specifically.
 A few considerations: